riga/tfdeploy/README.md

 or by simply copying the file into your project.

 Numpy should be installed on your system.
 [Scipy](http://www.scipy.org/) is optional.
-See [optimazation](#optimization) for more info on optional packages.
+See [optimization](#optimization) for more info on optional packages.

 ##### Development status